i2p/i2p.www/i2p2www/spec/tunnel-message.rst

   Total length: Typical length is:
          3 bytes for LOCAL delivery (tunnel message);
-         35 bytes for ROUTER / DESTINATION delivery or 39 bytes for TUNNEL delivery (unfragmented tunnel message);
+         35 bytes for ROUTER delivery or 39 bytes for TUNNEL delivery (unfragmented tunnel message);
          39 bytes for ROUTER delivery or 43 bytes for TUNNEL delivery (first fragment)